dimitrisPs/ris2017_toolkit/README.md

 - [x] Segmentation mask combination.
 - [x] Binary tool segmentation dataset generation
 - [x] generation of .csv file containing samples paths.
+- [ ] compute and save dataset statistics
+- [x] evaluation script for binary segmentation.

 ## Known issues

 - the dataset generation program assumes that the original dataset is stored with a specific file structure, different from the one it's provided.
-- stereo rectifying segmentation masks, their might be ambiguous mask values near tool boarders.
-This is due to interpolation.
-In the future this can get fixed by discrediting the mask after rectification.
+- stereo rectifying segmentation masks, there might be ambiguous mask values near tool boarders.
+This is due to interpolation and could get fixed by discretizing the mask after rectification.

 ## Notes on the Dataset